Learn why redox imbalances are responsible for every illness from diabetes to cancer.

 The importance of this cannot be overstated: redox signaling processes in the cells are the fundamental processes by which the cell detects damage and then start the repair and replace mechanisms taking place in the mitochondria, including autophagy and apoptosis.

 Apoptosis is a process of cell death also referred to as cell suicide.
 Apoptosis should begin only two hours following detection of too high levels of oxidants in the cell.
-In , apoptosis does not occur, allowing cancer cells to become immortal.
-The cells are unable to detect damage and unable to repair themselves.
+If apoptosis does not occur, allowing cancer cells to become immortal, the cells are unable to detect damages and unable to repair themselves.
 In this case, the mitochondria have broken down as a result of their lost ability to carry on the network of redox signaling, impairing the apoptosis process from taking place.
 When a cancer cell goes rogue it continues to replicate itself and spreads to other parts of the body leading to death.

 Autophagy is the single pathway to remove and recycle older mitochondria that are broken.
 This process removes poor functioning mitochondria without killing the cell.
 This process occurs most often during sleep.
 Autophagy has been of major interest to the Paleo and biohacking communities in recent years as we are learning of various supplements, lifestyle changes, and dietary changes that have the ability to increase autophagy, and improve redox potential and mitochondrial health.